apresdev/apres-terraform/modules/aws/alerting/README.md

 ## Multiple Regions

 Chatbot is a _unique_ global service.
-The Slack Workspace and/or Teams configuration needs to be configured once per AWS account, see [Prerequisites](#prerequisites---configure-slack-andor-microsoft-teams), but after that channel configurations can be deployed regionally.
+The Slack Workspace and/or Teams integration needs to be manually configured once per AWS account, see [Prerequisites](#prerequisites---configure-slack-andor-microsoft-teams).
+Once configured, channel configurations can be deployed regionally.

 The catch is that Slack and Team channels are region-specific.
 That is, you cannot configure the same Chatbot configuration in two regions to write to a single channel, and you will need a channel per region.